kolzchut/mediawiki-extensions-ArticleContentArea/README.md

   areas.
 By default, it is null, and any content area is valid.

 ## Changelog
+### 0.1.2
+bugfix: the wrong page property was used (copied over from extension:ArticleType)
 ### 0.1.1
 Internal refactoring and some syntactic sugar in public functions